suuumans/node-js-questions/node-js/node-solutions.md

 ### Q. What is middleware in the context of Node.js servers?

 Middleware in Node.js server context refers to functions that have access to the request object, the response object, and the next middleware function in the application's request-response cycle.
 Middleware functions can -
-1. Execute any code
+1. Execute any code.
-2. Modify the request and response objects
+2. Modify the request and response objects.
-3. End the request-response cycle
+3. End the request-response cycle.
-4. Call the next middleware in the stack
+4. Call the next middleware in the stack.

 While Express.js made middleware popular, you can implement middleware pattern in vanilla Node.js as well.
 ```javascript
 const http = require('http');